 - Campaign Management: The creation and execution of effective marketing campaigns to reach the right prospects embracing marketing automation as a pivotal tool in nurturing prospects to a level that they will reach out to engage with sales.

 - Contact Data: Managing large volumes of accurate and segmented prospect and customer data to reach the right decision-makers at the right time.

 They need to understand their function is to generate quality leads for sales.
-To achieve that you require their skills to be highly specialised, and a departure from the traditional skill set of the marketing department hires.
-The digital specialists often deemed to be capable, but a careful review of their qualifications and capabilities will uncover flaws that undermine the deliverables being achieved.
+To achieve that, you require their skills to be highly specialised and a departure from the traditional skill set of the marketing department hires.
+The digital specialists are often deemed to be capable, but a careful review of their qualifications and capabilities will uncover flaws that undermine the deliverables being achieved.
 With the importance of the marketing department generating leads, the skills required are now supported by several highly trained specialists delivering more than a single digital generalist.

 The changes for sales continue to carry similar demands we have seen evolving over the past five to seven years.

 A move away from legacy management regimes to a planned and measured sales department.
 The chief sales officer enables the sales organisation with the following capabilities: